ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neural_tube_defects.rst

 Congenital Anomalies in GBD 2017
 ++++++++++++++++++++++++++++++++

-GBD 2017 uses similar modeling strategies to estimate the prevalence and resulting disability and mortality of the following nine categories of congenital anomalies: neural tube defects;
-congenital heart anomalies; orofacial clefts; chromosomal disorders; congenital musculoskeletal anomalies; congenital urogenital anomalies; congenital digestive anomalies; and other congenital birth defects.
+GBD 2017 uses similar modeling strategies to estimate the prevalence and resulting disability and mortality of the following eight categories of congenital anomalies: neural tube defects; congenital heart anomalies; orofacial clefts; chromosomal disorders; congenital musculoskeletal anomalies; congenital urogenital anomalies; congenital digestive anomalies; and other congenital birth defects.

 The GBD case definition of congenital anomalies includes any condition present at birth that is a result of abnormalities of embryonic development, excluding those that are directly the result of infections or substance abuse (e.g. fetal alcohol syndrome, congenital syphilis) and excludes minor anomalies as they are defined by EUROCAT.
 Further, our GBD case definition includes only live births and excludes all terminations of pregnancy following prenatal diagnosis and stillbirths.

 Modeling Strategy for Neural Tube Defects
 +++++++++++++++++++++++++++++++++++++++++

 In GBD 2017, spina bifida, encephalocele, and anencephaly are each modelled separately and then fit to a total model of all neural tube defects.

 .. todo::